soazcomms/soazcomms.github.io/README.md

 name, e.g. DSN001_SiteName_yy.dat where yy is the year when the data are obtained.
 * ### Step 2
 DSN-process_data looks for data in DSNdata/NEW.
-If it finds data there, it runs DSN_V03.py on each file to calculate chisquared and moonalt.
+If it finds data there, it runs [DSN_python](https://github.com/soazcomms/soazcomms.github.io/blob/main/DSN_V03.py) on each file to calculate chisquared, moonalt and LST.
-Its output for each file is a .csv file in DSNdata/INFLUX, e.g.
+1. For each file DSN_python creates a .csv file in DSNdata/INFLUX, e.g. INF-DSNnnn_SiteName_yy.csv.
-INF-DSNnnn_SiteName_yy.csv.
-DSN_V03 also writes to a .csv file with UTC, SQM, lum, chisquared and moonalt to DSNdata/BOX.
-If there is a previous .csv file DSNnnn_SiteName_yy.csv, the new data are appended.
+2. DSN_python also writes to a .csv file with UTC, SQM, lum, chisquared, moonalt and LST to DSNdata/BOX.
 * ### Step 3
 The .csv format is appropriate for input to influxDB, which feeds into Grafana for visualization.
 Each .csv file is uploaded into